alecristia/CDSwordSeg/recipes/childes/README.md

 - cha2sel has changed
 - broke down selcha2clean into two portions
 --> the whole first sequence not quite the same!
-- recomposing files to be about 2k lines long
+- recomposing files to be about 2k lines long -- by hand

--
+NOTE! stuck at phonologization, clearly I don't understand how to make this call :(